 - The best way to protect a trade mark registration is still to use the trade mark on the product or service for which it is registered as soon as commercially possible.

 - Before the launch of the product or service, retain complete records of development process, including any pre-launch marketing or publicity for the branded product or service – evidence of such development and use will be crucial to defeating a non-use claim.

-The Trade Marks Act provides for the removal of a trade mark for non-use if it has not been used for a continuous 3-year period.
-The policy behind the provisions is to ensure that the register does not get clogged up with old marks, which are no longer used and which may prevent new marks being used or becoming registered.
+The non-use case The Trade Marks Act provides for the removal of a trade mark for non-use if it has not been used for a continuous 3-year period.
+The policy behind the provisions is to ensure that the register does not get clogged up with old marks, which are no longer used and which may prevent new marks being used or becoming registered

 - That the OZEMITE trade mark had in fact been used in the non-use period;